sigsum/sigsum/policy-maintenance.md

 #### Other factors considered for witnesses

-Other factors considered when deciding whether to include a witness are for example the following:
+Below are further factors we take into account when deciding on witnesses.
+This assessment is in part subjective.
+We essentially ask ourselves if including/excluding a witness improves the policy or not.

 - Trustworthiness: are we convinced that the witness operator is who they say they are, and that they are honest in the information they